 Free refreshments and childcare throughout the day meant that parens could spend time at the co-op.

 Cooperation Kentish Town started organising in Jan 2020 and reached 20 members soon after.

-However, Covid-19 meant that meetings had to stop due to safety concerns.
-Instead, the co-op was able to use its existing infrastructure (a space, links with food suppliers and a local network of organisers) to transition into a crisis response hub, managing mass food distribution across the borough of Camden.
+During the Covid-19 lockdowns in 2020-21, the co-op was able to use its existing infrastructure (a space, links with food suppliers and a local network of organisers) to transition into a crisis response hub, managing mass food distribution across the borough of Camden.
 Cooperation Kentish Town is currently distributing around 1000 meals a week to neighbours on low or no income.
 In addition, the co-op is working with a large group of asylum seekers based in Kentish Town to organise weekly food supplies, ESOL classes and immigration support.